Michigan Crossroads Council: 2020 Merger

 In 2020, Michigan Crossroads Council made a decision to merge their Field Service Councils to create one central Council.

+2025 Hiawathaland District Transfer

+On December 2, 2024, Michigan Crossroads Council and Bay-Lakes Council announced that the Hiawathaland District and Camp Hiawatha would be transferred to the Michigan Crossroads Council on January 1, 2025.
+The new district was added to Zone 1 of the President Ford Division.

 Organization

 The Organization of the Michigan Crossroads Council Boy Scouts of America councils in Area 2 of the Central Region is unique to Michigan.
 The Michigan Crossroads Council (MCC) was created by the merger of nine councils in the lower peninsula of Michigan.
 It is a coordinating council that oversees properties, personnel, and program.

 Divisions

-As of 2021, Michigan Crossroads council has absorbed it's Field Service Councils and is now divided into two administrative divisions.
+As of 2021, Michigan Crossroads council has absorbed its Field Service Councils and is now divided into two administrative divisions.
 These divisions are formally called the President Ford Division, encompassing most of the western counties of Michigan's lower peninsula; and the Great Lakes Division encompassing the lower peninsula's eastern counties.